 In recent years, this course has been designed around the topic of thanatology: examining origin of death cultural mythologies, psychological stages of dying, interpretations of near death experiences, organ-tissue donations, world funeral practices, and beliefs of life after death in the world’s major faiths.
-However, the course may cover other topics as well.
+(Spring)

 PR 375 Junior Seminar